Victor Nunes Leal: Early life

 Leal was born on 11 November 1914 in the Brazilian municipality of Carangola, Minas Gerais, to Nascimento Nunes Leal and Angelina de Oliveira Leal.

 He completed his secondary education in Carangola and Juiz de Fora, after which he moved to Rio de Janeiro to attend the National Faculty of Law.
 While still a university student, he worked on the team which helped draft the 1939 Brazilian Code of Civil Procedure, was chief editor of Rádio Tupi and edited the newspapers Diário da Noite, Diário de Notícias and O Jornal.

 Family

 No less important, regarding family and legacy, Victor, who is of Portuguese origin, had brothers such as Paulo Nunes Leal, who was an Army colonel, military engineer and important Brazilian politician, becoming a Federal Deputy and Governor of the state of Rondônia.

-And his grandson André Costa Leal, businessman and multimillionaire, computer engineer who has a solid trajectory of national success in the market of software engineering, digital marketing, advertising and mainly in the financial market.
+And his grandson André Costa Leal, businessman and multimillionaire, computer engineer in the market of software engineering, digital marketing, advertising and mainly in the financial market.